johnmeneghini/tape_tests/README.md

 This repository contains scripts and instructions to assit in the testing of the Linux st tape driver.
-Set up and deployment of these tests require a Fedora or Centos-stream-9 linux hardware platform with a physical tape drive.
-At the time of this writing the scripts are included:
+Set up and deployment of these tests require a Fedora or Centos-stream-9/10 linux hardware platform with a physical tape drive.
+At the time of this writing the following scripts are included:

 1. tape_reset_debug.sh - test using scsi_debug; no hardware required
 2. run_tests.sh - run all tests that require a physical tape drive

-Tests that require a physical tape drive.
+Tests that require a physical tape drive:

-3. tape_reset.sh - called by other tests to reset the tape device with sg_reset.
+3. tape_reset.sh - called by other tests to reset the tape device with sg_reset
-4. tape_reset_test.sh - use to test sg_reset with a physical tape drive.
+4. tape_reset_test.sh - various tests that run sg_reset at different times
-5. tape_reset_eod.sh - reset tape while at eod and then write
+5. tape_reset_eod.sh - reset tape while at eod and then try read and write
-6. tape_reset_load.sh - reset and then load tape
+6. tape_reset_load.sh - reset tape and then eject and load tape to clear
-7. tape_reset_status.sh - reset and then send status
+7. tape_reset_status.sh - reset tape and then send try mt status

-*NOTE: The scripts used in this repository are all designed to be run from a root account.
+NOTE: The scripts used in this repository are all designed to be run from a root account.
 It is not advised to run these scripts on a production machine unless you know what you are doing.
 These scripts will modify destroy the data on your tape drive.